 Integrated Water Management: Planning for Future Water Supplies

-By 2019, enhance water utility implementation of integrated water management and water supply diversification, by evaluating water supply diversification efforts through an integrated water management approach, by improving water supply planning to be more integrated, resilient, and reliable, and by evaluating how new water supplies from nontraditional sources, can be protective of public and environmental health.
+By 2019, enhance water utility implementation of integrated water management and water supply diversification.
+Provide data, tools, and knowledge to support water supply diversification efforts through an integrated water management approach; improve water supply planning to be more integrated, resilient, and reliable; and evaluate how new water supplies from nontraditional sources can be protective of public and environmental health.

 Water Demand: Improving the Effectiveness of Forecasts and Management

-Developing Tools and Strategies for Improved Water Utility Energy Efficiency and Integrated
+Developing Tools and Strategies for Improved Energy Efficiency and Integrated Water‐Energy Planning

 Biofiltration: Defining Benefits and Developing Utility Guidance